voxel51/fiftyone/docs/source/user_guide/app.rst

     :ref:`view <using-views>` that you have loaded in the App, or the entire :ref:`dataset <using-datasets>` if no view is loaded.

+The `Sample tags` and `Label tags` tabs show the distribution of any :ref:`tags <app-tagging>` that you've added to your dataset.

-The `Labels` tab shows distributions of the `label` values for each :ref:`labels field <using-labels>` that you've added to your dataset.
+The `Labels` tab shows the class distributions for each :ref:`labels field <using-labels>` that you've added to your dataset.
 For example, you may have histograms of ground truth labels and one more sets of model predictions.